cmj2002/warp-docker/docs/tun-not-permitted.md

 # Solution to open tun operation not permitted

+You are seeing this page because you encounter `{ err: Os { code: 1, kind: PermissionDenied, message: "Operation not permitted" }, context: "open tun" }` or `CRITIC: /dev/net/tun not pass`.

 ## Problem

 On Nov 21, 2024, [containerd](https://github.com/containerd/containerd) released version [1.7.24](https://github.com/containerd/containerd/releases/tag/v1.7.24) which updated [runc](https://github.com/opencontainers/runc) to 1.2.2 and introduced [a breaking change that remove tun/tap from the default device rules](https://github.com/opencontainers/runc/pull/3468).